apache/kafka/system_test/README.txt

   2. Edit system_test/replication_testsuite/testcase_1/testcase_1_properties.json and update "broker-list" to the proper settings of your environment.
 (If this test is to be run in a single localhost, no change is required for this.)
   3. To run the test, go to <kafka_home>/system_test and run the following command:
      $ python -B system_test_runner.py
+  4. To turn on debugging, update system_test/system_test_runner.py and uncomment the following line: namedLogger.setLevel(logging.DEBUG)

 # ==========================
 # Adding Test Case